10 Ways to Boost Student Morale

 8. Add a Game

 Games make class time go faster.
 Students learn while having fun.
-Have a Jeopardy! style contest in which students have to answer class-relevant questions in the form of a question, for example.
+One of our favorite ideas is to have a Jeopardy! style contest in which students have to answer class-relevant questions in the form of a question.

 Always have a kind word to say to your students.
 They might not get the answers right all of the time, but keep in mind that they are trying.